The Future of Therapy – VR and Biosensors

 VR then offers the ability to present the stimulus in a much more accessible way – with enough immersion, all of the exposure steps can be done through the device .

-But how can biometric methods help with this?
-Research can use biometric tools to record and measure fearful responses, and to see how they can be modulated in order to yield the most efficient treatment.
+But how can biosensors help with this?
+Research can use biosensors to record and measure fearful responses, and to see how they can be modulated in order to yield the most efficient treatment.

 Research has shown how heart rate, facial muscles, electrodermal activity (GSR), respiration, and other aspects of physiology are reliably impacted by fearful responses .
 By quantifying these responses in a virtual environment, researchers can get a better idea of what elucidates fear, and which components are critical for successful treatment.